Teukka/Jouko/smartBasic/README.md

 # SmartBasic files for RM186

-The are ready-compiled smartBasic software files.
+These are ready-compiled smartBasic software files for RM186.